staccDOTsol/solana-borrow-lending/README.md

 # Solana Borrow-Lending Platform

 This repository contains the implementation of a sophisticated borrow-lending platform built on the Solana blockchain.
-Developed by Aldrin Labs, this project leverages the power of Solana's high-performance blockchain to create an efficient and scalable lending protocol.
+O.g. developed by Aldrin Labs, adopted by staccoverflow, this project leverages the power of Solana's high-performance blockchain to create an efficient and scalable lending protocol.

 ## Key Features